-Force For Good: The Catholic Guide to Business Integrity by Dr. John Engelland
+Force For Good: The Catholic Guide to Business Integrity by Dr. Brian Engelland

 These pages show you how to infuse integrity into your business and why it is so essential to success.
 You will learn not only the responsibilities you have to your employees, to your customers, and to society in general but also why you must fulfill these responsibilities to remain competitive.
 In short, you'll learn how to do the right thing in business, and how to do it the right way.